sedol1339/files/abstracts.md

     - We aim to learn a directed probabilistic model with continuous latent variables
     - A reparameterization of the ELBO yields an estimator that can be optimized using SGD
     - We fit an approximate inference model to the intractable posterior using this estimator

+Friston, K. J. (2013).
+Life as we know it.
+J. R. Soc.
+Interface.
+Retrieved from https://www.semanticscholar.org/paper/Life-as-we-know-it-Friston/9d91dead9612e1c6a8dd9ae3793fe697565c744e

+Saxe, A. M., McClelland, J. L., & Ganguli, S. (2013).
+Exact solutions to the nonlinear dynamics of learning in deep linear neural networks. arXiv, 1312.6120.
+Retrieved from https://arxiv.org/abs/1312.6120v3

+    - Consider a DNN without activations
+    - Despite the linearity, they have nonlinear GD dynamics, long plateaus followed by rapid transitions
+    - Discussing some initial conditions on the weights that emerge during unsupervised pretraining
+    - Propose a dynamical isometry (all singular values of the Jacobian concentrate near 1)
+    - Propose orthonormal initialization
+    - Faithful gradient propagation occurs in a special regime known as the edge of chaos

 Wager, S., Wang, S., & Liang, P. (2013).
 Dropout Training as Adaptive Regularization. arXiv, 1307.1493.
 Retrieved from https://arxiv.org/abs/1307.1493v2